 Frequently Asked Questions

-Dublin Array Wind Farm is 50% owned by innogy Renewables Ireland and 50% by Saorgus Energy.
+Dublin Array Wind Farm is 50% owned by RWE and 50% by Saorgus Energy.

 Saorgus Energy initiated the development of Dublin Array and has also developed over 300MW of onshore wind energy projects in Ireland.
 It also owns and operates three onshore wind farms.

-There is a comprehensive stakeholder and community engagement programme planned for 2020 to ensure that everyone has a chance to talk to us about the project.
+There is a comprehensive stakeholder and community engagement programme planned for later this year to ensure that everyone has a chance to talk to us about the project.
 We will be updating the project website regularly in order that everyone can view key facts, news and development details.

 Dublin Array is located on the Kish and Bray Banks, 10km from the coast of Dublin and Wicklow Counties.

-- A number of landfall sites that are suitable for the power export cable to connect into the grid onshore are under consideration.
-It is possible that more than one landfall site is required.
+A number of landfall sites that are suitable for the power export cables to connect into the grid onshore are under consideration.
+It is possible that more than one landfall site will be required.

-- It is likely that the connection point will be in an existing EirGrid transmission substation and that either a new substation or additional electrical infrastructure will be required at, or close to the connection point.
+- It is likely that the connection point will be at an existing EirGrid transmission substation, potentially Carrickmines and/or Poolbeg, and that either new substation or additional electrical infrastructure will be required at, or close to the connection point.